Sean Spicer Presides Over Unveiling Of Melania Trump Wax Figure At Madame Tussauds In NYC

 “If you get a chance to get up close, I’m not kidding, I looked at a photo I had with the First Lady before I left and I mean from a size, and uh, it’s pretty remarkable how lifelike it is,” he said.

 Spicer also praised Mrs. Trump, saying that she’s “a very gracious and fashionable woman.”
 Unfortunately, he couldn’t think of an interesting personal anecdote about her to share with the members of the press in attendance at the event.
 He did, however, get to experience a flashback of his life in the White House when the media began asking him questions that he didn’t want to answer.
-He refused to comment on Stormy Daniels, the porn star Donald Trump allegedly had an extramarital affair with.
+He refused to comment on Stormy Daniels, the adult film star Donald Trump allegedly had an extramarital affair with.
 According to Politico, he was also asked about the state of Melania and Donald’s marital union.

 “I’m sure they have their moments like any couple does,” Spicer said.